-The idea of cheeseless lasagna can be a non-starter for some people.
-But I promise this recipe will deliver all the comfort and satisfaction of a traditional lasagna without dairy or meat.
+The idea of lasagna made without cheese can be a non-starter for some people.
+But I promise this recipe will deliver all the comfort and satisfaction of a traditional lasagna without dairy and meat free.
 I think you'll love this indulgent vegan version!

 Ricotta Cheese - easy to make and the texture is very similar to dairy ricotta thanks to inspiration from Miyoko herself.
 This vegan ricotta recipe is made with both crumbled tofu and cashew sauce creating the perfect creamy consistency for a vegan lasagna.

 Vegan Mozzarella Cheese Sauce - this incredibly luscious white sauce is just elevated cashew cream*.
 It's an upgrade you don't want to skip!
 Quick to make, rich, and oh so comforting this is THE perfect white sauce to replace mozzarella in vegan lasagna.
 No jokes!

 *If you are oil-free, stick with a traditional cashew cream recipe which is super delicious as well!